phods/raspiot/README.md

 - How to Reset a Forgotten Raspberry Pi Password

-1-Power down the Pi and remove the SD card.
+1- Power down the Pi and remove the SD card.
 Insert it into your PC.
-2-Edit cmdline.txt
+2- Edit cmdline.txt
 The boot partition should be visible and contain a file named “cmdline.txt”.
 Edit this file in a text editor and add the following to the end of the existing text :
 ```
 init=/bin/sh